Skip to main content

 In order to access your rights and benefits under Workers’ Compensation, you must follow certain procedures:

-- Complete a WCD-23 Employee’s Notice of Injury and file it with your school payroll secretary within 10 days.
+7. Complete a DP-2002 Election of Rate of Charge and file it with your school payroll secretary when applying for a SOLAS leave.

 In some cases, the New York City Law Department insurance carrier will deny your request for compensation.
 In such cases, it is necessary to contact the Safety & Health Department at 212-510-6460 for further assistance.
 You may also need to obtain the services of an attorney.